cycfi/elements/docs/layout.md

 ## Align Elements

 An element can be aligned arbitrarily from 0.0 to 1.0 in either the x or y dimensions, or both.
-There is a comprehensive list of align elements in Elements that can be used for various purposes.
+There is a comprehensive list of align elements in The Elements Library that can be used for various purposes.
 This section catalogues all the available align elements.

 ### halign